concur/developer.concur.com/api-reference/authentication/apidoc.markdown

 ```

 It is highly recommended that you store Refresh Tokens together with your user's authorization metadata in your application every time you obtain a new `refreshToken` as they might change depending on different scenarios.

+FOR APP CENTER AND SUPPLIER PARTNERS supporting all geolocations, storing the authorization metadata, including the geolocation are REQUIRED.

 ## <a name="base_uri"></a>Base URIs